Wilson-Chu/jungle/README.md

 # Jungle

 A mini e-commerce application built with Rails 6.1 for purposes of learning Rails by example.
 An online store selling flowers, bushes, trees, and anything else.
 Stripe payments and user authentication are featured.

+The user can add new items to be sold, and can change the categories that each item is labelled under by logging in.

 ## Demo